12 Surprising Ways to Make the Weekends More Refreshing

 Unsplash

 End your weekend by reflecting on what you’re grateful for.
-This simple practice can help you appreciate the good things in your life and start the new week with a positive mindset.
+It seems silly or even a bit cringe if you’re not used to it, but it really can help you appreciate the good things in your life and start the new week with a positive mindset.
 Jot down a few things you’re thankful for, or share them with a loved one to reinforce the feeling of gratitude.